 "I can see that," Denny said, looking at her T-shirt.

-Natalie looked down at her breasts and cooed: "Red Alert, girls.
+Natalie looked down at her breasts and cooed.

+"Red Alert, girls.
 Male chauvinist pig dead ahead."

 The policewoman laughed for a couple of seconds, then Denny motioned for her to sit down.

-"Natalie, next to me is Officer Shaunetta Owens of the 12th, and next to her is Alex Mason; he's a heating and air conditioning man."
+"Natalie, next to me is Officer Shaunetta Owens of the 12th, and next to her is Alex Cottingwood; he's a heating and air conditioning man."

 The waitress appeared, and Natalie ordered a bottle of Irish Whistle beer, a local brew, and a pretzel basket.
+She looked at Alex.

-She looked to Alex., "You must be doing a land-office business this week?"
+"You must be doing a land-office business this week?"

 "Oh yeah, our business is as hot as the weather.
-I do mostly commercial units, you know, the ones with compressors on the roof.
+I do mostly commercial units, the ones with compressors on the roof.
 Those small window units are just cheaper to replace."

 "They last less than five years, on average.
 Why is that?"

-"Since the planet morphed into only giant corporations, those bastards design the window units to last only a couple years.
+"Since the planet morphed into only giant corporations, those bastards designed the window units to last only a couple years.
 The commercial units are a bit sturdier, lasting maybe ten years under this heat load."

 The waitress appeared with Natalie's beer and pretzels, and she held up her smart card and paid the bill with a 25% tip.
-Looking at the two police officers, Natalie askedlooked at: "What kind of mayhem are you dealing with this week?"
+Natalie looked at the two police officers.

+"What kind of chaos are you dealing with this week?"

 "Suicides, lots of suicides,” Shaunetta said.
 “The heat wave makes it worse.
 The giga-corporations have driven most people into low-wage service sector jobs that aren't sufficient to meet even the most basic living expenses.
-While Chicago may have very tight gun laws, firearms are still pervasive in the city.
-Suicides by overdose, wrist slitting, hanging are successful only 10% of the time.
+While Chicago may have very tight gun laws, firearms are still pervasive.
+Suicides by overdose, wrist slitting, and hanging are successful only 10% of the time.
 Despondent people who pick up a gun are 90% successful.
 Yeah, we keep the coroner busy."

-"What about you, Denny.
+"What about you, Denny?
 What's been your mayhem?"

 "Drugs, of course: cocaine, crack, and fentanyl.
 New suppliers are popping up like whack-a-mole.
 We can't keep up with them."